How to Reduce Support Tickets Without Burning Out Your IT Team

 Databricks implemented structured self-service and knowledge management on Freshservice and achieved 23% ticket deflection through self-service alone.
 The deflection came from aligning knowledge base content to actual contact reasons from ticket data rather than building articles around IT team categories.
 The result was a measurable reduction in agent-handled contacts without any change to headcount.
 Source: Freshworks customer case study.

-For teams in CX environments, National Pharmacies’ migration to Freshdesk with KlickFlow’s support produced a 1.6x increase in tickets handled per agent with no additional headcount, achieved through routing redesign and structured automation rather than hiring.
+For teams in CX environments, National Pharmacies’ migration to Freshdesk with KlickFlow’s support produced a 1.6x increase in tickets handled per agent with no additional headcount.
+This came from routing redesign and structured automation rather than hiring.
 The same principles that reduce IT ticket volume apply directly to CX contact volume.

 Frequently Asked Questions

-No. Sustainable ticket reduction comes from removing contacts that users should not have needed to make in the first place: questions that a well-designed knowledge base would have answered, requests that automation would have fulfilled immediately, and recurring incidents that problem management would have prevented.
-Reducing this volume improves the user experience because users get faster self-service resolution for simple issues and agents have more capacity to properly resolve complex issues that genuinely require human involvement.
+No. Sustainable ticket reduction comes from removing contacts users should not have needed to make.
+Questions a well-designed knowledge base would have answered.
+Requests that automation would have fulfilled immediately.
+Recurring incidents that problem management would have prevented.
+Reducing this volume improves the user experience.
+Users get faster self-service resolution for simple issues.
+Agents have more capacity to properly resolve complex issues that require human involvement.

 Prioritise by volume multiplied by automation or deflection feasibility.
 High-volume contact types that are fully automatable end to end, such as password resets, access provisioning, and software requests, are the highest-return starting point.
-High-volume contact types that are not automatable but are preventable through better self-service or proactive communication are the second priority.
-High-volume contact types that require agent involvement but are currently generating unnecessary re-contacts due to resolution quality issues are the third priority.
-Addressing these three categories in order typically produces the most significant ticket reduction in the shortest timeframe.
+High-volume contact types preventable through better self-service or proactive communication are the second priority.
+High-volume contact types that require agent involvement but generate unnecessary re-contacts due to resolution quality issues are the third priority.
+Addressing these three categories in order produces the most significant ticket reduction in the shortest timeframe.